CityOfPhiladelphia/phila-ui/src/components/LangSelector/readme.md

 ## Dependencies

 i18n needs to be installed within your project with locales for this component to function.
-(See vue-i18n documentation for more info)
+See vue-i18n documentation for more info at http://kazupon.github.io/vue-i18n/

 ## Languages